|

 south before emptying through an immense delta into the

+Arabian Sea.
 Natural fauna in Pakistan's lowlands is

 patchy - mostly scattered clumps of grass and stunted